Questions? We're here for you.

 There are many types of significant emotional loss, but our focus is to support people who are grieving a death of a person.
 For other losses, we can provide a list of community therapists to help meet your needs.

-We currently do not offer this type of group, but can help identify area resources that may be able to meet your needs.
+We currently do not offer this exact type of group, but we can help identify area resources that may be able to meet your needs.

 At this time we do not provide grief support groups in other languages.
 We can provide individual support through a qualified interpreter, either in person or over the phone.

 Yes, you can still use our services for a small fee, which can be lowered or waived if necessary.
 See our fee list.

 Our programs are only for children aged 5 or older.
 We are happy to connect you with resources for younger children if you ask.